makendym/plagiarismChecker/README.md

 -Pull all of the files from the GitHub, and place them all in the same folder.

--When prompted to enter the directory, simply type '.' (without the quotes) and press enter.
+-When prompted to enter the directory, type './testDirectory' (without the quotes) and press enter.

 -The program will then prompt you to select which metric to use, enter you choice and press enter.